About the Journal

 Focus and Scope

 Journal of Studies in the English Language (jSEL) is a double-blind peer-reviewed journal published biannually by the Department of English and Linguistics, Faculty of Liberal Arts, Thammasat University, Thailand.
 The journal provides a forum for those interested in new ideas in all aspects of English language studies.
 We welcome original manuscripts of research studies, academic papers, commentaries and reviews in the following areas:

 Peer Review Process

 All submissions to the journal are initially reviewed by the editorial board.
 Manuscripts may be rejected without peer review at this stage if their contents are deemed irrelevant to the scope of the journal or do not meet the standards set by the journal.
-Manuscripts that are not rejected during the initial review process are sent out to reviewers.
+Manuscripts that are not rejected during the initial review process are sent out to two reviewers.
 The journal adopts a double-blinded review process.
-Manuscripts are sent to two external reviewers.
+Manuscripts are sent to two reviewers.
 A third peer reviewer is solicited in the case of a divided decision among the two initial reviewers.
 The editorial board makes all final decisions regarding manuscripts’ suitability for publication based on reviewers’ comments.

 jSEL publishes 2 volumes per year, No. 1 during January – June, and No. 2 during July – December.